A Discussion with David Steinberg, Distinguished Professor, Georgetown University

 I returned to Dartmouth to finish my senior year, but in many ways was disappointed with what I came back to.
 Dartmouth was too beautiful and too isolated, and I saw so many things going on in other parts of the world.
 This prompted me to change from a philosophy type to an activist type.

 After graduation I had some scholarship money left over and in the summer of 1950 I went to study Chinese at Yale, three days before the Korean War started.
 Then I spent a year in the China program at Harvard.

 I returned to Harvard under the GI Bill to complete my M.A. program in Chinese, and then studied Burmese and Southeast Asia in London at the School of Oriental and African Studies, University of London.
-After a year in London, I returned to the US and heard about an Asia Foundation program officer job in New York City.
+After a year in London, I returned to the U.S. and heard about an Asia Foundation program officer job in New York City.
 I took the job, and after a year in New York the Asia Foundation president asked me if I would like to go overseas.
 I asked where, and the answer was Rangoon…

 I retired, “technically,” in 1986 and became president of Mansfield Center for Pacific Affairs.
 In 1990 I came to Georgetown where I have been a professor until today (with the exception of a three year interim to return to Korea with the Asia Foundation.)